-This next section guides you through the process of preparing to sell to a buyer who is seriously interested.
+This next section guides you through the process of negotiating a sale to a buyer who is seriously interested.
 In this section, you will:

 - Prepare for a common negotiation tactic that buyers use